thephez/readme-dash-core/v0.14.1/Core Reference/Block Chain/Block Headers.md

 # Merkle Trees

-The merkle root is constructed using all the TXIDs of transactions in this block, but first the TXIDs are placed in order as required by the consensus rules:
+The <<glossary:merkle root>> is constructed using all the <<glossary:TXIDs>> of transactions in this block, but first the TXIDs are placed in order as required by the <<glossary:consensus rules>>:

-* The coinbase transaction's TXID is always placed first.
+* The <<glossary:coinbase transaction>>'s <<glossary:TXID>> is always placed first.

-* Any input within this block can spend an output which also appears in this block (assuming the spend is otherwise valid).
+* Any <<glossary:input>> within this block can spend an <<glossary:output>> which also appears in this block (assuming the spend is otherwise valid).
 However, the TXID corresponding to the output must be placed at some point before the TXID corresponding to the input.
 This ensures that any program parsing block chain transactions linearly will encounter each output before it is used as an input.

-If a block only has a coinbase transaction, the coinbase TXID is used as the merkle root hash.
+If a <<glossary:block>> only has a coinbase transaction, the coinbase TXID is used as the merkle root hash.

 If a block only has a coinbase transaction and one other transaction, the TXIDs of those two transactions are placed in order, concatenated as 64 raw bytes, and then SHA256(SHA256()) hashed together to form the merkle root.

-If a block has three or more transactions, intermediate merkle tree rows are formed.
+If a block has three or more transactions, intermediate <<glossary:merkle tree>> rows are formed.
 The TXIDs are placed in order and paired, starting with the coinbase transaction's TXID.
 Each pair is concatenated together as 64 raw bytes and SHA256(SHA256()) hashed to form a second row of hashes.
 If there are an odd (non-even) number of TXIDs, the last TXID is concatenated with a copy of itself and hashed.
 If there are more than two hashes in the second row, the process is repeated to create a third row (and, if necessary, repeated further to create additional rows).
 Once a row is obtained with only two hashes, those hashes are concatenated and hashed to produce the merkle root.

 ![Example Merkle Tree Construction](https://github.com/dash-docs/dash-docs/raw/master/img/dev/en-merkle-tree-construction.png)

-TXIDs and intermediate hashes are always in internal byte order when they're concatenated, and the resulting merkle root is also in internal byte order when it's placed in the block header.
+TXIDs and intermediate hashes are always in <<glossary:internal byte order>> when they're concatenated, and the resulting merkle root is also in internal byte order when it's placed in the <<glossary:block header>>.

 # Target nBits

-The target threshold is a 256-bit unsigned integer which a header hash must be equal to or below in order for that header to be a valid part of the block chain.
-However, the header field *nBits* provides only 32 bits of space, so the target number uses a less precise format called "compact" which works like a base-256 version of scientific notation:
+The <<glossary:target threshold>> is a 256-bit unsigned integer which a <<glossary:header>> hash must be equal to or below in order for that header to be a valid part of the <<glossary:block chain>>.
+However, the header field *<<glossary:nBits>>* provides only 32 bits of space, so the <<glossary:target>> number uses a less precise format called "compact" which works like a base-256 version of scientific notation:

 ![Converting nBits Into A Target Threshold](https://github.com/dash-docs/dash-docs/raw/master/img/dev/en-nbits-overview.png)